-- Sleeping with your dentures can make them wear out faster.
+• Sleeping with your dentures can cause them to wear out more quickly.

 Is it ok to sleep with your dentures?
 Here's everything you need to know.